-Unlike being LGB, being transgender is not something you’re likely to be able to hide from people for long, especially if you intend to medically transition.
+Unlike being a cis LGBQ (lesbian, gay, bisexual or queer) person, being transgender is not something you’re likely to be able to hide from people for long, especially if you intend to medically transition.

 Even if medical transition is not something you’re considering, maintaining two separate identities can be a huge strain on your mental health.
 You may find it difficult for friends and family to continue perceiving you as somebody you are not.
 Regardless of how they respond, coming out to them frees you from living a lie, and allows them to see you and know you as the person you know yourself to be.

 - How should I tell people?

 - How do I come out to my young children?